ADV Motorcycles On-Road Worthiness – A Commuter’s Perspective

 Storage – They have vast storage capabilities.
-Adventure bikes have the options for side panniers, tail bags, tank bags, and more.
-Choosing the gear and setup that best matches your needs makes it easy to safely transport your daily necessities.
-Commuters will appreciate luggage that keeps its shape for carrying laptops, lunch, and spare clothing if you need to change for work once you get there.
+Adventure bikes have options for side panniers, tail bags, tank bags, and more.
+Choosing the gear and setup that best matches your needs makes it easy to transport your daily necessities safely.
+Commuters will appreciate luggage that keeps its shape for carrying laptops, lunch, and spare clothing if they need to change for work once they get there.
 Either rigid or semi-rigid bags will meet these urban needs nicely.

 Flexibility – City parking can be a challenge in the best of circumstances.
 Motorcycle commuting allows easy navigation of tight side streets and minimal space requirements for parking.

 Traditional street bikes are not built to handle the varied types of terrain that ADV bikes can.
 This means that if you have a gravel driveway or live on a dirt road, an ADV bike may allow for easier travel.
 The flexibility to take a scenic off-road detour on the way home from work also helps to ease the stressors of the day before reaching home to enjoy family time.
 Since filling your tank every day gets old, the larger fuel capacity of an ADV bike is a nice added convenience.

 Challenges of a daily commute on an ADV motorcycle